 - Temporary disability benefits: If unable to work, a police officer may be eligible for temporary disability benefits, which amount to two-thirds of the injured officer’s regular wages, up to a specific maximum amount.

-Other Special Workers’ Compensation Benefits
+Other Workers’ Compensation Benefits

 In addition to the core benefits listed above, police officers in California are also entitled to certain other unique benefits, which include: